lianruizuo/haca3/README.md

     ```bash
     pip install .
     ```
 Package requirements are automatically handled.
-To see a list of requirements, see `setup.py` L50-59.
+To see a list of requirements, see `setup.py` L50-60.
 This installs the `haca3` package and creates two CLI aliases `haca3-train` and `haca3-test`.

-#### 3.2 Option 2 (recommended): Run HACA3 through singularity image
-1. Download singularity image of HACA3 from [JHU-IACL](https://iacl.ece.jhu.edu/~lianrui/haca3/haca3_main.sif).
-2. Pretrained HACA3 model weights can be [downloaded](https://iacl.ece.jhu.edu/~lianrui/haca3/harmonization_public.pt).
-3. Pretrained fusion model weights can be [downloaded](https://iacl.ece.jhu.edu/~lianrui/haca3/fusion.pt).

 ## 4. Usage: Inference
 If you use our software, please cite